 However, many med students and future healthcare leaders are not being properly trained and equipped to understand the cultural nuances of diverse patients and how to best serve diverse patient groups.
 Rather, they are being taught a “one-size-fits-all” approach to care delivery.

-The roundtable will bring together an intimate group of interdisciplinary healthcare thought-leaders, executives, academics, and industry leaders for action for a day of idea sharing, brainstorming, networking, and co-learning.
+The workshop will bring together an intimate group of interdisciplinary healthcare thought-leaders, executives, academics, and industry leaders for action for a day of idea sharing, brainstorming, networking, and co-learning.

 Dr. Benee Brown, PharmD